umrhug/.dots/README.md

 # .dots
-growing some configurations in my home directory
+growing some configurations in the home directory